 Sometimes the most simple idea for an art project for kids ends up being a favorite.
-I love how these projects turned out and I am so proud of how focused the children were when creating them.
-We have been working on learning shapes, so this art project tied in perfectly.
+I love how these projects turned out!
+I also love when I can mix math and art into one activity.

 Since I teach young kids, I need to be organized so that I can quickly get supplies out so kids can start working, but also so that everything can be cleaned up quickly.

 Children then began creating any picture that they wanted, only using the shapes that were in the bins.
 (If there was a shape that they really needed, I did have some extra construction paper and scissors on hand.)

 Their art was amazing!
-I was so impressed by what they came up with.
-I encouraged them to keep adding details to enhance their pictures.
+I was so impressed with what they came up with.
+I encouraged them to keep adding shapes and details to enhance their pictures.

 Being able to create art using specific 2D shapes is a skill taught throughout the primary grades.
 This is a simple art activity that easily incorporates math.
 It is an easy way to get kids excited about both math and art in one great art project for kids!